Growing rice, growing prosperity – empowering the women of Yawboadi

 In 2015, ICI entered Yawboadi, a cocoa-growing community located in the Ahafo Ano South East District in Ghana with the purpose to work with the community towards eliminating child labour.
-The community has a population of 577 inhabitants with majority of the women assisting their husbands on the cocoa farm.
+The community has a population of 577 inhabitants with the majority of the women assisting their husbands on the cocoa farm.
 Some of them cultivate a little rice to support the family income.

 As part of the ICI project, a women’s group was formed for women, with children involved in child labour or at risk of child labour, who were interested in setting up Income Generating Activities (IGAs).
 The purpose behind the formation of the group was not only about the provision of temporary support to these women within the lifespan of the project.
 The IGA also serves as an empowerment tool that seeks to give women knowledge and skills in specific economic activities to help them support their families financially and empower them to contribute towards the development of their community.